umts/wiki-scripts/_Readme.md

-This project contains a handful of `rake` tasks that can be executed on a local clone of a GitHub wiki to automate page categorization, custom formatting, etc.
+This project contains a handful of `rake` tasks that can be run in a local clone of a GitHub wiki to automate page categorization, custom formatting, etc.

 Installation
 ============

-Clone your wiki git repository locally.
+Clone your wiki's git repository locally.
 The clone URL can be found in the sidebar below the page list.
-From within your clone, run the following:
+From within your local clone, run the following:

 ```bash
 $ curl -L https://github.com/umts/wiki-scripts/archive/master.tar.gz | \